 Single Stage 'Direct-to-implant' Reconstruction

 Some patients may be able to skip the tissue expander process and place the final implant immediately at the time of the mastectomy in what is called 'direct-to-implant' single stage reconstruction.
 This innovative technique is performed immediately at the time of mastectomy, allowing the patient to avoid a second surgery.
 During this procedure, Dr. Lerman will place the permanent silicone or saline implant and reinforce the reconstruction with AlloDerm® Tissue Matrix, which is a type of biologic mesh that supports the implant and essentially creates an internal bra.
 The 'biologic mesh' is made from human skin that has been processed by a biotech firm and sterilized to remove any cells or foreign antigens creating an "acellular dermal matrix" which is acts as a scaffold to promotes tissue ingrowth and revascularization (formation of new blood vessels).
 It provides increased support for the implant to optimize the shape, symmetry and contour of the breast mounds.
-During your consultations, Dr. Lerman will work with you to determine if this approach is right for you.
+During your consultations at our Manhattan office, Dr. Lerman will work with you to determine if this approach is right for you.

 Immediate versus Delayed Reconstruction and Revision